-Ted practiced and developed his artistic skills all through his school years and as a never-ending hobby in his parents basement.
+Ted practiced and developed his artistic skills all through his school years and as a never-ending hobby in his parents' basement.
 He created masks, props, molds, costumes, sets, creatures, miniatures and anything else needed for short films he shot using super 8 film.
-Not long after graduating high school Ted took the leap and drove the two thousand plus miles to Los Angeles.
-As soon as he arrived in town he started knocking on as many doors of creature fx shops he could find and quickly landed a job with John Buechler's MMI studios.
+Not long after graduating high school, Ted took the leap and drove the two thousand plus miles to Los Angeles.
+As soon as he arrived in town, he started knocking on as many doors of creature fx shops he could find and quickly landed a job with John Buechler's MMI studios.
 Later, showing his portfolio to Alan Scott at the Stan Winston Studio, Alan declared, "Why, you're a foam fabricator!"
 Ted didn't know there was a term for what he did.
 He was simply making creatures the only way he knew how.
-Ted has since worked at well over two dozen shops including five years at the KNB EFX Group, six years with Steve Johnson's Edge FX and now nine years with Stan Winston Studios and Legacy Effects combined.
+Ted has since worked at well over two dozen shops including five years at the KNB EFX Group, six years with Steve Johnson's Edge FX and now over a decade with Stan Winston Studios and Legacy Effects combined.

-Ted Haines has now been professionally creating special creatures, costumes and props for nearly twenty five years and has worked on well over 300 films, television shows, commercials and music videos.
+Ted Haines has now been professionally creating creatures, costumes, and props for nearly thirty years, and has worked on well over 300 films, television shows, commercials, and music videos.
 Some of his projects include: THE LEAGUE OF EXTRAORDINARY GENTLEMEN, PULP FICTION, CAT IN THE HAT, FROM DUSK TILL DAWN, WYATT EARP, JINGLE ALL THE WAY, WAR OF THE WORLDS, ZATHURA, IRONMAN, 300, SCREAM (1 - 3), BLADE 2, SPIDER-MAN 2, THE VILLAGE and WHERE THE WILD THINGS ARE to name only a few.